-1. During the period beginning upon the date of issuance and lasting through the completion of expansion to the 2.5 million gallons per day (MGD) facility, the permittee is authorized to discharge subject to the following effluent limitations:
+1. During the period beginning upon the date of issuance and lasting through the completion of expansion to the 4.9 million gallons per day (MGD) facility, the permittee is authorized to discharge subject to the following effluent limitations:

-The annual average flow of effluent shall not exceed 1.1 MGD, nor shall the average discharge during any two-hour period (2-hour peak) exceed 1,910 gallons per minute.
+The annual average flow of effluent shall not exceed 2.5 MGD, nor shall the average discharge during any two-hour period (2-hour peak) exceed 6,944 gallons per minute (gpm).

-Effluent Characteristic Discharge Limitations Min.
-Self-Monitoring Requirements Daily Avg 7-day Avg Daily Max Single Grab Report Daily Avg. & Daily Max.
-Measurement mg/l (lbs/day) mg/l mg/l mg/l Frequency Sample Type Flow, MGD Report N/A Report N/A Continuous Totalizing Meter Carbonaceous Biochemical Oxygen Demand (5-day) 5 (46) 10 20 30 Two/week Composite Total Suspended Solids 10 (92) 15 25 35 Two/week Composite Ammonia Nitrogen 3 (28) 6 10 15 Two/week Composite E. coli, CFU or MPN per 100 ml CFU or MPN - colony-forming u 126 nits or most proba N/A ble number 399 N/A One/week Grab
+Effluent Characteristic Discharge Li mitations Min.
+Self-Monit oring Requirements Daily Avg 7-day Avg Daily Max Single Grab Report Daily Avg. & Daily Max. mg/l (lbs/day) mg/l mg/l mg/l Measurement Frequency Sample Type Flow, MGD Report N/A Report N/A Continuous Totalizing Meter Carbonaceous Biochemical Oxygen Demand (5-day) 10 (209) 15 25 35 Two/week Composite Total Suspended Solids 15 (313) 25 40 60 Two/week Composite Ammonia Nitrogen 3 (63) 6 10 15 Two/week Composite Total Phosphorus 1 (21) 2 4 6 Two/week Composite E. coli , colony-forming units or most probable number per 126 N/A 399 N/A Daily Grab

-- 2. The effluent shall contain a chlorine residual of at least 1.0 mg/l after a detention time of at least 20 minutes (based on peak flow) and shall be monitored daily by grab sample.
-The permittee shall dechlorinate the chlorinated effluent to less than 0.1 mg/l chlorine residual and shall monitor chlorine residual daily by grab sample after the dechlorination process.
+- 2. The permittee shall utilize an Ultraviolet Light (UV) system for disinfection purposes.
 An equivalent method of disinfection may be substituted only with prior approval of the Executive Director. - 3.
 The pH shall not be less than 6.0 standard units nor greater than 9.0 standard units and shall be monitored once per week by grab sample. - 4.
 There shall be no discharge of floating solids or visible foam in other than trace amounts and no discharge of visible oil. - 5.
 Effluent monitoring samples shall be taken at the following location(s): Following the final treatment unit. - 6.
 The effluent shall contain a minimum dissolved oxygen of 4.0 mg/l and shall be monitored twice per week by grab sample. - 7.
 The annual average flow and maximum 2-hour peak flow shall be reported monthly.